Daniele Ganser

-Daniele Ganser (born August 29, 1972, in Lugano) is a Swiss author.
-He is best known for his 2005 book NATO's Secret Armies, an adaption of his 2001 dissertation.
+Daniele Ganser (born 29 August 1972) is a Swiss author and conspiracy theorist.
+He is best known for his 2005 book NATO's Secret Armies: Operation GLADIO and Terrorism in Western Europe.

 Background

 His father Gottfried Ganser-Bosshart (1922–2014), whose parents were Germans, was a Protestant pastor of the Federation of Swiss Protestant Churches (SEK).
-His mother was a nurse.
+His mother Jeannette Ganser was a nurse.
+He has a sister.

 Daniele Ganser was a senior researcher at the ETH Zurich, Center for Security Studies (CSS).
-He was president (2006-2012) of the Swiss branch of the "Association for the Study of Peak Oil and Gas" (ASPO), and taught a course (2012-2017) titled History and Future of Energy Systems at the University of St. Gallen.
+He was president (2006–2012) of the Swiss branch of the "Association for the Study of Peak Oil and Gas" (ASPO), and taught a course (2012–2017) titled History and Future of Energy Systems at the University of St. Gallen.

 Writing career

 NATO's Secret Armies

 In 2004, Ganser published NATO's Secret Armies: Operation Gladio and Terrorism in Western Europe.
 In this book, Ganser states that Gladio units were in close cooperation with NATO and the CIA and that Gladio in Italy was responsible for terrorist attacks against the Italian civilian population.
 Security analyst John Prados observed that Ganser presented evidence that Gladio networks amounted to anti-democratic elements across many nations.

 Beatrice Heuser praised the book while also commenting Ganser's book would have been improved by the author using a less polemical tone and had occasionally conceded problems with the Soviets.
 The political scientist Markus Linden said that Ganser fostered anti-Americanism under the label of Peace Research, while he unilaterally presented Russia positively.